dmakvh/eureka/Configuring-Eureka-in-AWS-Cloud.md

 In the following example, a region _us-east-1_ is specified to have 3 availability zone _us-east-1c,us-east-1d, us-east-1e_.
 <pre>
 <code>
-#Availability zones with the format eureka.<region>.availabilityZones,
 eureka.us-east-1.availabilityZones=us-east-1c,us-east-1d,us-east-1e
 </code>
 </pre>

 The next information you configure is the service urls for each zone where Eureka is listening for requests.
+Multiple eureka servers for a zone can be configured by providing a comma-delimited list.
 <pre>
 <code>
 eureka.serviceUrl.us-east-1c=http://ec2-552-627-568-165.compute-1.amazonaws.com:7001/discovery/v2/,http://ec2-168-101-182-134.compute-1.amazonaws.com:7001/discovery/v2/